-11. The Tribunal allowed the application and quashed the instruction conveyed in the communication dated against regular posts after they have completed 3 years of service from the date of their initial engagement subject to their fulfilling all other conditions in regard to qualifications etc., as contained in circulars dated 21.4.82 and 20.4.85.
+11. The Tribunal allowed the application and quashed the instruction conveyed in the communication dated 15.12.86 regarding the discharge of Mobile Booking Clerks, in so far as it related to the applicants.
+The Tribunal further directed that all the applicants who were engaged on or before 17.11.86 shall be regularised and absorbed against regular posts after they have completed 3 years of service from the date of their initial engagement subject to their fulfilling all other conditions in regard to qualifications etc., as contained in circulars dated 21.4.82 and 20.4.85.